ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 # Contributing Guidelines

-The maintainers of the _Git Tag Annotation Action_ welcome contributions and corrections to the source code, tests, documentation, and other aspects of the project.
+The maintainers of the _Git Tag Annotation Action_ welcome contributions and corrections of all forms.
+This includes improvements to the documentation or code base, new tests, bug fixes, and implementations of new features.
+We recommend you open an issue before making any substantial changes so you can be sure your work won't be rejected.
+But for small changes, such as fixing a typo, you can open a Pull Request directly.

 If you plan to make a contribution, please do make sure to read through the relevant sections of this document.